Migrating to External Database

 Full migration: all the data is preserved except for any database-stored data provided by the third-party plugins.

 Backup and then restore: the same as full migration, but using the two-step approach.

 Switch with No Data Migration

 If you want a fast switch to an external database and do not want to preserve existing data like users and builds on the server, follow the steps below.
-See Full Migration for preserving all the data.
 After the switch, the server will start with an empty database, but preserve all the settings stored under TeamCity Data Directory (see details on what is stored where).

 Create and configure an external database to be used by TeamCity.